extratone/bilge/drafts/On Drafts and Obsidian.md

 [3] Consider that Drafts creator, Greg Pierce, also *invented* x-callback-urls.
 [4] Those actions can be examined: [Drakesville](https://actions.getdrafts.com/a/1wR) & [SMS Drakesville](https://actions.getdrafts.com/a/1wS).
 [5] I realize this seems like ridiculous criteria, but Drafts is breathtaking.
+[6] For the record, the Post I hyperlinked, here - “Evernote, Dropbox Paper, and the History of Word Processing” - represents ons of those wretched instances in which I spent significant time and intellectual energy on commentary I thought at the time to be far more informed/insightful/original than it actually was, realistically.